-- 3. Bathrooms: Each unit will have at least one full bath.
+- Wall cabinets above refrigerators and shelf areas over 74" high shall not be counted as required storage. - Inside corner cabinets shall be counted as 50% of the shelf area.
+When revolving shelves (lazy susans) are used, the actual shelf area may be counted. - Kitchen cabinet layouts with base cabinets that exceed 168" in length are strongly discouraged. - 3.
+Bathrooms: Each unit will have at least one full bath.
 Units with four or more bedrooms shall have a minimum of two full baths (one bath may have a shower instead of a shower/tub enclosure).
-Townhouse style units, with three or more bedrooms, shall be equipped with a minimum of one full bath and one-half baths. - 4.
+Townhouse style units, with three or more bedrooms, shall be equipped with a minimum of one full bath and one-half bath. - 4.
 Minimum closet space A built-in closet with a shelf and clothes rod is required in each bedroom.
 In addition, adequate space is to be made available for general storage of tenant's belongings.
 This space shall include a broom closet, entry/coat closet, a linen closet, utility closet, if applicable, bathroom closet and tenant storage closet.
 Lockable storage area in the basements is desirable. - 5.
-Furniture walls (walls without windows) living room (2), bedrooms (2), dining room/area (1). - F. Handicapped Dwelling Units: Shall be designed and constructed in accordance with current requirements of the Fair Housing Act, Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973 and applicable building codes.
+Furniture walls (walls without windows) living room (2), bedrooms (2), dining room/area (1). - G. Handicapped Dwelling Units: Shall be designed and constructed in accordance with current requirements of the Fair Housing Act, Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973 and applicable building codes.
 When a development consists of fifteen (15) units or more, a minimum of 5% of those units (a minimum of 1 unit) shall be handicapped accessible units as defined by the Uniform Federal Accessibility Standards (UFAS) regardless of the use group exception contained in the Building Code.
 In addition, at least two 2% (1 additional unit) of the total units shall be designed accessible to the visual and hearing impaired as defined by UFAS.
-In all cases, the units shall be designed in order that they can be adapted for use by non-handicapped individuals. - G. Structural: The following standards will be applied in the evaluation of existing structures to be rehabilitated.
+In all cases, the units shall be designed in order that they can be adapted for use by non-handicapped individuals. - H. Structural: The following standards will be applied in the evaluation of existing structures to be rehabilitated.
 Correction of all structural damage, deficiencies, and their cause must be included in the development scope of work.
-Prior to final commitment, RIHousing reserves the right to require a structural survey by an approved licensed structural engineer to verify the adequacy of all structural members for current and proposed loads. - H. Attic: Attic access for maintenance and/or inspection should be located in the building's common areas wherever possible.
+Prior to final commitment, RIHousing reserves the right to require a structural survey by an approved licensed structural engineer to verify the adequacy of all structural members for current and proposed loads. - I. Attic: Attic access for maintenance and/or inspection should be located in the building's common areas wherever possible.
 When access is only available through the interior of building attic hatch must be Energy Star rated, insulated, weather-stripped and furnished with key locks and fire rated where required.

-I. Amenities:
+J. Amenities: